tiagoantao/tiagoantao/README.md

 **High-performance articles**

-You can find my articles on High-Performance Python with a dash of C and GPU programming on my free [Substack newsletter](https://tiagoantao.substack.com/)
+You can find my articles on High-Performance Python and C both on CPUs and GPUs on my free [Substack newsletter](https://tiagoantao.substack.com/)

 **Books**